leoitcode/tv-recognizer/README.md

 Data:
 --------
-- TFLITE file (TensorFlow Lite), was constructed using:
+- TFLITE file (TensorFlow Lite) on /assets folder, was constructed using:
   - Darknet: Open source neural network framework (C and CUDA), for GPU Computation [LINK](https://github.com/pjreddie/darknet)
   - YOLO V2 Tiny: Real-time object detection system, V2 Tiny version due the compatibility with TensorFlow Lite.
   - Fastai: vision library to manipulate, augment and also check the results of training.